 The Politics of Prosecutors

-The Appeal: Political Report has launched a new interactive page to track how the reform movement is affecting the practices and policies of prosecutors nationwide.
+On this interactive page, the Political Report tracks the changing politics, practices, and policies of prosecutors nationwide.
 What reforms are they rolling out, and are they actually implementing them?
 Who is more ambitious in their proposals, and who is most resistant to targeting mass incarceration?
 After all, prosecutors enjoy tremendous discretion, and policies they set—like whether to seek bail, to treat minors as adults, or to prosecute marijuana cases—impact the scale of mass incarceration.

 Politics of prosecutors